erichards52/Master-Project/README.md

 rat genome still has to be incorporated.

 VITAL: YOU MUST COPY ALL CONTENTS FROM THE BIN IN THE ORIGINAL DOWNLOAD TO YOUR WD BEFORE THIS SCRIPT WILL WORK (/home4/rich01e/kaiju/bin).

+VITAL: YOU MUST COPY ALL CONTENTS FROM THE BIN IN THE ORIGINAL DOWNLOAD TO YOUR WD BEFORE THIS SCRIPT WILL WORK (/home4/rich01e/kaiju/bin).
 -------------------------
 ### CLARK